ESPECIALLY FOR TEENS:

 - Doesn't follow through or finish chores or schoolwork

 - Avoids schoolwork and homework that required sustained attention

 - Forgetful in daily activities

 B) Hyperactive-Impulsive.
 Doctors call this ADHD, predominately hyperactive-impulsive; teachers call this just plain ADHD.
 These symptoms describe what you were like in elementary school.
 You will be diagnosed with this type of attention deficit if you have six of the thirteen symptoms listed below.
 If you are older than 17, only four symptoms are required.
-The last three characteristics are new and will be officially added in 2013.

 - Fidgets or squirms in your seat

 - Runs or climbs a lot (teenagers may feel restless)

 - "On the go;" acts if "driven by a motor"

 - Talks a lot